Ex Officio

 Marcus Wong

-BAH’03, West Vancouver, BC, City Councillor.
-BC-appointed tribunal adjudicator.
+BAH’03, MSc (Birmingham), ALM candidate (Harvard).
+West Vancouver, BC, Former City Councillor.
+BC tribunal adjudicator.
 Spokesperson, major utility company.
 Communications advisor to cabinet ministers.
 Canadian Olympic Committee.
 Canadian Embassy (Washington, DC).
-MSc (Birmingham).
-GOVERNANCE: Queen’s Board of Trustees, Salvation Army, BC Athletics, Canadian International Council (Vancouver Branch), West Vancouver Police Board, University Council (2008-2014), Queen’s Alumni Association, BC Association of Police Boards, Canadian Association of Police Governance, West Vancouver Track & Field Club, Pacific Baroque Orchestra, BC Luge Association, Richmond Art Gallery, University of Birmingham Senate.
+GOVERNANCE: Queen’s Board of Trustees, Salvation Army, BC Athletics, Canadian International Council (Vancouver Branch), West Vancouver Police Board, Queen’s Alumni Association, BC Association of Police Boards, Canadian Association of Police Governance, West Vancouver Track & Field Club, Pacific Baroque Orchestra, BC Luge Association, University of Birmingham Senate.
 Member, Institute of Corporate Directors.
 AT QUEEN’S: Solar Car, MCRC, Withinsight, NTYLC, Queen’s Bands, Reunion Coordinator.
-Current term to 2023.
+Current term to 2027.

 Councillor Profile - Get to know Marcus Wong (PDF, 173KB)